nlukic97/6301_major_project/README.md

 ---
 ### Important note:
 - The videochat on the locally hosted version will only work on one laptop (due to the https context required for the browser navigator to get access to the camera and microphone).
-- For testing the video chat locally, please open the platform in a  regular window and an incognito window of your browser and log in to both using different credentials (a teacher account and a student account)
+- For testing the video chat locally, please open the platform in a  regular window and an incognito window of your browser and log in to both using different credentials (a teacher account and a student account).
-- The window with the teacher account should be used to start a lesson, and the window with the student account should be used to enter the class (through the link provided from the teacher window)
+- The window with the teacher account should be used to start a lesson, and the window with the student account should be used to enter the class (through the link provided from the teacher window).

-### Image attribution
+---
+### Third party images used in this project (all on the landing page):
 1. **[laptop_lesson.png](https://pixabay.com/illustrations/macbook-pro-macbook-display-empty-5351705/)**
 2. **[boy-laptop.jpg](https://unsplash.com/photos/Y8TiLvKnLeg)**